I think one of the most daunting things when I first started looking for a gun was what size bullet to get?

 Open tip bullets look like hollow points since they have an opening at the top, but this is more because of their manufacturing process.
 The openings are too small to expand effectively.

 Regular FMJ’s are created from small copper cups where the bottom of the cup becomes the tip of the bullet.
-Open tip bullets are the opposite, with the bottom of the cup the bottom of the bullet.
+Open tip bullets are the opposite, with the bottom of the cup becoming the bottom of the bullet.

 Open tip bullets are sometimes also known as Open Tip Match (OTM) since they are preferred by long distance shooters.
 The manufacturing process for open tip bullets create a more consistent round than FMJ.
 Important when you’re shooting hundreds of yards!